 (To graduate with less than Core 40, a student must complete a formal opt-out process involving parental consent.
 See your school counselor for full details.)

-- Core 40 with Academic Honors: The Academic Honors diploma is required for admission to some Indiana colleges, including Indiana University Bloomington and Purdue University West Lafayette.
+- Core 40 with Academic Honors: The Academic Honors diploma is recommended for admission to some Indiana colleges, including Indiana University Bloomington and Purdue University West Lafayette.
 You must earn an overall grade point average (GPA) of B or higher, take additional classes (many of which are required for college admissions anyway) and choose one of several options to enhance your high school résumé (such as Advanced Placement courses, International Baccalaureate courses or high scores on the SAT or ACT).
 The Core 40 with Academic Honors pays off, too: you’ll be eligible for more financial aid from the State of Indiana, and some Indiana colleges offer scholarships just for students who have earned this diploma.